kai-zhang-er/kai-zhang-er.github.io/_pages/about.md

 ---

-I am Kai ZHANG, a 3rd year PhD student in Institut Polytechnique de Paris.
-I also work at Robotic control and supervision laboratory in CEA List.
+I am a 3rd year PhD student in [Institut Polytechnique de Paris](https://www.ip-paris.fr/).
+I also work at Robotic control and supervision laboratory in [CEA List](https://list.cea.fr/fr/).
 My PhD thesis is on task planning for a mobile robot in logistics environment.

 My research interests include:
 * Task and motion planning